 - budget ($): Generator Miami

 3. Downtown Miami, cultural heart and central business district of Miami

 Downtown Miami, as the name suggests, is the most convenient and central part of the city in which to stay.
-This district is also one of the best choices for first-time visitors, especially if the beach isn’t the overriding attraction for your visit, and you want lots of cultures, Downtown Miami is better to stay than in South Beach.
+This district is also one of the best choices for first-time visitors.
+If the beach isn’t the overriding attraction for your visit, and you want lots of cultures, Downtown Miami is better to stay than in South Beach.